 Shaping the Future of Policing & Public Safety

-In this section are resources, a schedule of events, and IACLEA’s Commitment to Higher Education, Campus Policing, and Safety (below).
+In this section are resources, access to summit recordings, and IACLEA’s Commitment to Higher Education, Campus Policing, and Safety (below).
 We hope this information is useful as you engage with your campus stakeholders and consider your response to calls for change.

-IACLEA will convene five summits exploring key issues in contemporary policing.
-A panel of experts will headline each summit (presented virtually) held September – January.
-Topics are:
+IACLEA convened five summits exploring key issues in contemporary policing.
+A panel of experts headlined each summit (presented virtually) held September – January.
+Topics were:

 - Trust and Legitimacy.
 September 24, 2020

 - Policy and Accountability.
 October 22, 2020

 - Re-Imagining Training and Education.
 November 19, 2020

 - Officer Safety and Wellness.
 December 17, 2020 - Sponsored by Genetec